 Although the order 56 procedure still retains the old language of certiorari, mandamus or prohibition, it is now actually in many ways more straightforward than the “simplified” procedure laid down by the ALA.
 Under the ALA you have to prove that the decision-maker had to accord natural justice before the court will have jurisdiction to review their decision (see “Scope of the Administrative Law Act”).
 Also, the time limits for making an application cannot be extended under the ALA (while under order 56 the time limits can be extended).

-Today, the usual options, one or more of which may be available to you if you are considering judicial review (apart from any other statutory right of review), are as follows.
+The usual options, one or more of which may be available to you if you are considering judicial review (apart from any other statutory right of review), are:

 In a federal matter: